haskell/haskell-language-server/docs/installation.md

 | 8.6.5       | [current](https://github.com/haskell/haskell-language-server/releases/latest)  | with lts for ghc-9.2 |
 | 8.6.4       | [1.4.0](https://github.com/haskell/haskell-language-server/releases/tag/1.4.0) | deprecated  |

+- ghc versions not in the list were never supported by HLS
-- this plan is not definitive and may vary depending on changes in the criteria listed above (but always honouring the deprecation policy)
+- this plan is not definitive and may vary but always honouring the deprecation policy